 I’ve been investing for:

-How long I’ve had an advisor:
+How long I’ve used budgeting software: